scwheeler/MetrixHD-for_VIX/README.md

-MetrixHD-for_VIX
+MetrixHD for VIX
 ================

-Original SKin by iMaxxx
+Original Skin by iMaxxx

 Modded for Vix by scwheeler